nchain-innovation/utxo-as-a-service/docs/Project.md

 * remove utxo on tx
 * Restart the thread if it stops/disconnects
 * On getting tx we could check to see if the output is spent or not

+* tag correct height on blocks as they arrive?

 * Prevent sql injection attack on string fields - clean entry...